manuelbomi/Mergers-and-Acquisitions-Strategy-Framework-for-Teradyne-s-AI-Controller-Roadmap/README.md

 #### <ins>Goal & Purpose</ins>

-Provide a repeatable, weighted framework for scoring prospective M&A targets by technology, business, and strategic fit; produce visualizations showing (1) distribution of target categories and strategic rationale, (2) detailed score breakdown across evaluation criteria, and (3) a radar / bar comparison showing where a single target (e.g., TestAI Labs) is strong or weak to support acquisition recommendation.
+Provide a repeatable, weighted framework for scoring prospective M&A targets by technology, business, and strategic fit; produce visualizations showing:

+- (1) distribution of target categories and strategic rationale,
+- (2) detailed score breakdown across evaluation criteria, and
+- (3) a radar / bar comparison showing where a single target (e.g., TestAI Labs) is strong or weak to support acquisition recommendation.

 ```python